zhaoguanchen/interview/amazon/oa/oa.md

 #

-## | Implement an algorithm to find plan for the closest X destinations
+## [Solved]  Implement an algorithm to find plan for the closest X destinations

 https://leetcode.com/discuss/interview-question/1777410/Amazon-Online-Assesment-SDE-1/1272110